 Access: Wheelchair accessible

-Victorian Gothic cottage with walled garden, owned by William Blackstone the younger (1809-1881), who build Howbery Park.
+Victorian Gothic cottage with walled garden, once owned by William Blackstone the younger (1809-1881), who built Howbery Park.

 The garden was a building site while the cottage was renovated in 2021/22.
-This will be its second season as a remodelled cottage garden with climbing roses, clematis, foxgloves, delphiniums and lupins, and hollyhocks in abundance along Thames Street verge.
+This will be its third season as a remodelled cottage garden with climbing roses, clematis, foxgloves, delphiniums and lavender, with hollyhocks and perennial geraniums along the Thames Street verge.

-Access: Enter via Thames Street, wheelchair accessible but one step up from road to side gate entrance.
+Access: Enter via Thames Street, wheelchair accessible but one step up from road to side gate entrance (NB narrow path)

 The garden was originally part of the garden of the adjoining Riverside House and is supported by a decorative Norman Shaw boathouse.